neonevm/neon-tests/loadtesting/README.md

 - `NEON_RPC`
   Endpoint to Neon-RPC.
 Neon-RPC is a single RPC entrypoint to Neon-EVM.
   The function of this service is so route requests between Tracer API and Neon Proxy services.
   Used only in tracer API cases.
+-  `SAVE_TRANSACTIONS` Save all neon transactions and their solana transactions to "transactions-{id}.json" files

 ## Running the test and analyzing the results in the console without using the web interface